-I thought of writing about the SCCM job opportunities in future.
+I thought of writing about SCCM job opportunities in the future.
 I could see loads of job opportunities for SCCM admins in India and abroad because of Windows 10 migrations.

-I would recommend reading my previous post “How to Learn SCCM ConfigMgr and Intune” (old post).
+I would recommend reading my previous post, “How to Learn SCCM ConfigMgr and Intune” (old post).
 This will help you to understand the strategic learning method for SCCM and Intune (all the other new technologies).

 What is SCCM Admin’s Role?

 Let’s take a look back.
-Is it ok to define SCCM admins as glorified desktop ( + laptop) engineer?
+Is it ok to define SCCM admins as glorified desktop ( + laptop) engineers?
 This is arguably a true statement.
 SCCM is mainly used to manage Windows desktops and laptops.

 What happened to Desktop Engineers?

 They still exist!
 We still have desktop engineers in each organization, but automation reduced desktop engineer job roles.
 Desktops engineers up skilled themselves and became SCCM.
 Trust me, that was not an easy transition.

 SCCM and AD helped organizations to go to achieve the next level of productivity with the well-documented automation process.
-There are loads of other factors like end user satisfaction etc.
+There are loads of other factors like end-user satisfaction etc.

-What will Happen to SCCM Admins?
+What did Will happen to SCCM Admins?

 The transition process is already started from the top level in many organizations.
 I doubt there will be any chance of going back.
-Any steps backward is similar to killing the organization as a whole.
+Any steps backward are similar to killing the organization as a whole.

-So all the organizations should move to the cloud and modernize their infrastructure and workplace to keep them in the business.
+So all organizations should move to the cloud and modernize their infrastructure and workplace to keep them in the business.
 What is the time frame for this move?
-It depends on the complexity of existing infrastructure.
+It depends on the complexity of the existing infrastructure.

 So, my advice to SCCM admins is to upskill yourself.
-I have a post to help you with it “Newbies Intune Bible to Learn Mobile Device Management“.
+I have a post to help you with “Newbies Intune Bible to Learn Mobile Device Management“.